jessamarie/chatty/sweet-libs-README.md

 I recommend starting with [Vue's official guide][1].
 Do NOT use Vue's cli at first to scaffold a project.
 Also, download Vue's helpful [dev-tools][3] for your browser.

-To get started with your own Vue project see the instructions at the end of this document.
+To get started with your own Vue project see the [instructions below](#new-project).

   - **What article or forum was most helpful to you in learning this?**